MTA-STS and TLS Reporting

 3. Update the id whenever the HTTPS policy file changes.

-4. Wait for DNS propagation and run the checker again.
+4. Wait for DNS propagation, then run the MTA-STS checker again.

 ### MTA-STS Policy File Needs Confirmation

-1. Open `https://mta-sts.yourdomain.com/.well-known/mta-sts.txt` from a server-side tool or ask your mail administrator to fetch it.
+1. Open `https://mta-sts.yourdomain.com/.well-known/mta-sts.txt` from a server-side tool, or ask your mail administrator to fetch the file.

-2. Confirm the file is served over HTTPS with a valid certificate.
+2. Confirm that the file is served over HTTPS and uses a valid certificate.

-3. Confirm the file contains the intended mode, max age, and MX host patterns.
+3. Confirm that the file contains the intended mode, max age, and MX host patterns.

-4. Confirm the MX hosts in the policy match the domain's real inbound mail servers.
+4. Confirm that the MX hosts in the policy match your domain's real inbound mail servers.

-5. Start in testing mode if your team is not ready to enforce.
+5. Start in testing mode if your team is not ready to enforce the policy.

 ### Missing TLS-RPT Record

-A checker did not find a TXT record beginning with `v=TLSRPTv1` at `_smtp._tls.yourdomain.com`.
+A TLS-RPT checker did not find a TXT record beginning with `v=TLSRPTv1` at `_smtp._tls.yourdomain.com`.

-1. Choose a mailbox or reporting service that will actually receive and review TLS reports.
+1. Choose a mailbox or reporting service that will receive and review TLS reports.

 2. Create a TXT record at `_smtp._tls`.